alekstar79/files-drop/README.md

-# file-drop
+# files-drop

-The file drop element is a simple Custom Element that accepts `File` objects being dropped on it and fires a dedicated event `onfiledrop` when a successful drop occurs.
+The files drop element is a simple Custom Element that accepts `File` objects being dropped on it and fires a dedicated event `onfiledrop` when a successful drop occurs.

 ## Installation